 Therapy sessions involve a variety of activities, some of which should be continued at home.
 These are demonstrated, and there is be an opportunity for parents/carers to try these out under the guidance of a therapist until they feel confident enough to carry out at home.

 The aim is to complement input from the local physiotherapist or occupational therapist and co-ordinate aims and management.
-This is why Bobath invite each child’s community therapist(s), nursery and school staff and other professionals involved in their care to join some of the Bobath therapy sessions.
+Which is why Bobath invite each child’s community therapist(s), nursery and school staff and other professionals involved in their care to join some of the Bobath therapy sessions.

 The team contact community therapists in advance of a child’s attendance at Bobath Scotland to establish progress, discuss any concerns and consider these factors when planning therapy aims.